-BE can be inferred by a process of elimination.
+A process of elimination allows inference of bacterial enteritis.
 If birds are clear for coccidiosis, mycotoxins and other typical bacterial infections and carry these signs and pathologies, it is likely that they have BE.

 Try to prevent BE by targeting the initial causes:

-Prevent cocccidosis by using anticoccidials in feed, vaccines, routine screening, good housekeeping.
+Prevent cocccidosis by using anticoccidials in feed, vaccines, routine screening and good housekeeping.

 Prevent an encouraging environment in the gut by ensuring suitable feed not rich in nutrients vital for disease causing bacteria